Defining goals and outcomes

 Krys is available to work with NGOs and non-profits, academics and graduate students, and government researchers.

 WOMEN'S SHELTERS CANADA

 Develop and facilitate qualitative and quantitative national research studies on violence against women (VAW) shelters and transition houses.
-Consistently receive over 70% response rate from shelters on the national surveys.
 Write policy briefs, conduct policy analysis, and design accessible presentations for stakeholders and members.

 UNIVERSITY OF OTTAWA

 A SSHRC-funded qualitative study examining VAW shelter frontline workers, labour, and unionization.
 Conducted twenty in-depth interviews with workers, management, and labour representatives.

 Assisted the board of directors to implement a new policy to serve people of all gender identities (transgender, non-binary, genderqueer, and cis and trans men) who are survivors of sexual assault.
 Facilitated discussion on policy design and organized a focus group with community stakeholders.